sagar8080/data-fusion-engineering/README.md

 - Installs required Python libraries from `requirements.txt`.

 **Infrastructure Setup and Management:**
-- Automates creation of BigQuery datasets, tables, and GCS buckets.
+- This [util script](./utils/create_infra.py) is a part of the setup pieline and aids in the creation of BigQuery datasets and GCS buckets.
 - Generates an unique global configuration and uploads Cloud Functions code to GCS.
 - Ensures Terraform is installed for infrastructure as code deployments.
 - Exports necessary environment variables for Terraform.

 **Resource Management:**
 - Optionally clears existing resources for a clean state.
-- Executes Terraform scripts to create cloud functions and schedulers for APIs.
+- Executes Terraform scripts to create cloud functions and schedulers for APIs found in the [terraform file](./main.tf)

 **Cleanup and Configuration Management:**
 - Removes configuration files from ingest location for security.